 Fun Uses for the Egg-BotAs the name implies, the Egg-Bot can re-create a graphic image, drawing or photograph on an Easter egg.
 You can create eggs resembling family members and have fun separating the "good eggs" from the "bad eggs."
 Other holiday uses include decorating Christmas ornaments and etching mini pumpkins.

 You can put images on golf balls and ping pong balls.
+You can forge signatures on baseballs(you didn't hear that here).
 Advanced users can put designs on wine glasses.
 Substituting an engraving tool for a pen, you can create designs on hard objects.
 You may use just about any round or egg-shaped object between 1.25" and 4.25" in diameter.

 Building the Egg-BotAssembly is relatively simple and should take less than two hours.
 All tools are included, instructions and software are available online, and no soldering or programming is required.
 The robot is compatible with Mac, Windows or Linux and is normally controlled through a free vector graphics program such as Inkscape.
 Take care to calibrate carefully.
 The suction cups that hold the object require precision to hold the egg steady without breaking it.
 Calibrating the pen is critical for ensuring the artwork is duplicated accurately.

 Friends and Family Will Be AmazedA typical egg, held upright, holds a canvas of 800 vertical steps and 3200 horizontal steps – or about 2.56 million plot points – a resolution that compares favorably with that of many computer monitors.
 Accuracy of your creations will only be limited by the fineness of the drawing instrument.
 When you show off yet another of your engineering marvels, once again your admirers will ask, "how did you do that?"

 The Deluxe Edition of the Egg-Bot Kit includes a brass hardware upgrade kit, precision egg coupler and 5/64" balldriver.